 By providing opportunities to learn and progress at individual paces, levels, and abilities, the GHLL program’s one-on-one mentoring, evidence-based practices, specialized instruction, and project-based curriculum are designed to enhance higher-level thinking, provide creative learning experiences, progress learning, maximize one's potential, and develop skills to solidify strengths and improve weaknesses.

 Students in the GHLL Program sharpen their ability to achieve success, help others, and grow in their walk with the Lord by understanding self-awareness, evaluating motivations, and exploring individual God-given purpose.
 The GHLL Program mentorship and curriculum encourages and empowers students to make positive, Christ-centered changes within themselves, their families, their communities, and the world.

-The GHLL Program was developed using the NAGC’s Gifted Programming Standards as a guide for evidence-based practices and expected student outcomes.
+The GHLL Program was developed by following guidelines of the NAGC’s Gifted Programming Standards for evidence-based practices and expected student outcomes.

 Add-ons, including participation in the Gifted and Higher-Level Learner Program, are not available for part-time students.
 See the Pricing Chart for specifics.

 The GHLL Program is currently available for students in grades 3–8.
 The GHLL Program is not available to part-time students.
 Alongside a student's current courses, the GHLL Program is taken in the format of an additional elective course (which includes assignments such as lessons, projects, quizzes, and tests).
 Click here for more information about eligibility.

 Students enrolling in the one-semester GHLL Program will only have access to the first half of the curriculum, which provides a general foundation of the basic higher-level learning concepts.
 Students enrolled in the one-year program have access to the entire curriculum.
 The comprehensive topics show students how to apply the higher-level foundation learned in the first half of the year, practice effective critical thinking techniques for different contexts, and gain useful tools for success in academics, the real world, and more.

-For example, the one-semester program helps students develop their learning profile, engage in self-reflection and self-evaluation, and understand specific learning dimensions such as skill-building, perception, processing information, etc. The one-year curriculum covers everything included in the one-semester version, and teaches students to apply themselves and their self-awareness to improve their higher-level thinking in areas such as memory, problem-solving, creativity, metacognition, adaptability, multidimensional thinking, etc.
+For example, the one-semester program helps students develop their learning profile, engage in self-reflection and self-evaluation, and understand specific learning dimensions such as skill building, perception, processing information, etc. The one-year curriculum covers everything included in the one-semester version, and teaches students to apply themselves and their self-awareness to improve their higher-level thinking in areas such as memory, problem-solving, creativity, metacognition, adaptability, multidimensional thinking.